 Nancy married John Armstrong Stepp on November 17, 1880, and in 1881 they had a daughter named Alice.
 However, Nancy Cooper Stepp wanted a divorce.
 It was rare and difficult for a woman to obtain a divorce in the 1880s, but Nancy walked the fifteen miles to the Butler County Courthouse and succeeded in taking back her maiden name.
 Nancy remained unmarried and settled in her family’s homestead.

-When her father died in 1883, he left his farm to Nancy and her two half-sisters from a prior marriage.
-In 1903, Nancy purchased 37 acres from her half-sister, Margaret, for the price of $1.
-Because of this, Nancy was able to stay in the cabin up until a few months prior to her death.
-Around the time of the Civil War, her father added a side room onto the cabin, after that the structure of the cabin remained unchanged.
-Nancy did cover the structure with tar paper to protect the chinking and she whitewashed the walls to increase the brightness inside along with adding wallpaper for decoration.
+When her father died in 1883, he left his farm to Nancy and her two half-sisters.
+In 1903, Nancy purchased 37 acres from her half-sister Margaret for the price of $1.
+Her purchase allowed her to remain in the cabin until the last few months of her life.
+Aside from the addition of a side room built by Nancy’s grandfather during the Civil War, the structure of the cabin remained unchanged.
+Nancy made a number of small improvements to her quaint cabin over the years.
+She covered the structure with tar paper to protect the chinking, white washed the walls, and added wallpaper.

 In a conversation with The Butler Eagle, her great-nephew’s wife, Lena, said that Aunt Nancy “wasn’t quite 100 when, one day, she took a rope bed and pulled it down the stairs and drug it outside and set it on fire.”
-Lena was taken aback at the historical value that quite literally just went up in flames and she questioned Aunt Nancy as such.
-Who responded, “Well, it was so uncomfortable that nobody else is ever going to sleep on it.”
+Lena was taken aback at the historical artifact that quite literally just went up in flames and when she questioned Aunt Nancy, she responded, “Well, it was so uncomfortable that nobody else is ever going to sleep on it.”